OpenSourceEBike/Bafang_M500_M600/README.md

 ## Maintenance and repair

 See the **[notes about the maintenance and repair of M500/M600 motor](maintenance_and_repair.md)**.

+## Configuration and diagnostics

+You can use software called [OpenBafangTool](https://github.com/andrey-pr/OpenBafangTool) to configurate your motor (and other components) or to get diagnostic information (data from inner sensors, error codes)

 ## Improve your Bafang M500/M600 EBike